supernovus/PSpec/README.txt

  $ prove -v --perl perl6 -r ./spec/

+Oh, and now the story based tests are quiet by default.
+If you want them to display their story (as TAP comments) then call the test with the -v flag.
+For example:

+  $ perl6 ./spec/pspec.t -v

-Just note that the specs included with the library have intentionally failing tests to show how the testing framework displays them.
+Just note that most of the specs included with the library have intentionally failing tests to show how the testing framework displays them.

 The only test that should pass 100% is the pspec.t which is the test